City of Glendale, CA

 Solar Optimum is the contractor conducting the design, engineering, and construction of the solar project.
 To minimize disruptions to public access at the Sports Complex, the project will be completed in two rolling phases.

-The project will be conducted in 2 phases, each lasting approximately 4-6 weeks.
+Construction will begin March 2026 and will be conducted in 2 phases, each lasting approximately 4-6 weeks.

 Project Activity